mathlover3/PlatformApi/README.md

 ## SetRot
 sets the rotatson. rotatson is in radiens.

+## GetRot
+gets the rotatson. rotatson is in radiens.

 ## SetMassPerArea
-mass is calculated with the following formula.
-10 + MassPerArea * PlatformArea.
+sets mass per area. mass is calculated with the following formula.
+10 + MassPerArea * PlatformArea. only works on platforms with ResizablePlatform. returns false if it fails

+## SetMass
+sets mass. only works on platforms WITHOUT ResizablePlatform. returns false if it fails.

+## GetMass
+gets mass. works on all platform types.

 ## SetSprite
 should be self exsplanitory